pankaj1491/psiz-sonarqube-agent/agent_langgraph/README.md

 to ask the user for approval **before every MCP tool call**, to use SonarQube tools to fetch and verify code smells, to apply fixes with repository-editing tools, and to commit and open pull requests via GitHub MCP tools on the suggested working branch.

+For unattended CLI runs (for example, `task agent:cli -- execute --user_prompt "..."`), pass
+`--auto_approve` to automatically grant MCP tool approvals.
+This prevents the workflow from halting on "Approve?" prompts when no interactive user response is available while still announcing and summarizing each tool invocation.